linode/docs/docs/guides/quick-answers/linux/how-to-install-selinux-on-ubuntu-18-04/index.md

 1. Ensure that you have followed the [Getting Started](/docs/getting-started) and [Securing Your Server](/docs/security/securing-your-server) guides.
     {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you're not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
+If you're not familiar with the `sudo` command, you can check the [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
     {{< /note >}}

-1. Update your system:
+1. Update the system:

         sudo apt update

     {{< note >}}
 The Linode kernel does not support SELinux by default.
-If your system is running a Linode kernel, you will need to change to an upstream kernel in order to use SELinux.
+If the system is running a Linode kernel, you need to change to an upstream kernel in order to use SELinux.
 See the [How to Change Your Linode's Kernel](/docs/platform/how-to-change-your-linodes-kernel/) for more steps.
-Once you're kernel is set to the upstream kernel, continue on with the steps in this guide.
+Once the kernel is set to the upstream kernel, continue with the steps in this guide.
     {{</ note >}}

 ### Remove AppArmor